Dgloor/Dgloor/README.md

 ### Hi there, I'm Danny Loor 🐱‍👤
 ![Profile views](https://gpvc.arturio.dev/Dgloor)

-## I'm a Computer Science student and passionate about technology...
+## I'm a Computer Science Student and in love with technology and cats...

 - 🌱 I’m currently learning everything ✌
-- 🎯 2021 Goals: Contribute more to Open Source projects
+- 🎯 2021 Goals: Try to sleep a little more 😴

 ## Languages and Tools: